 You can get the site's external files to load faster, and you can do this by adding the various domains to the Prefetch DNS Request.
 You can do it using a WordPress plugin.
 However, if you aren't sure about the domains you can add to the Prefetch DNS Request, you can scan your site URL with prefetch. xyz.

 It will display all the domains you can add to Prefetch DNS Requests.
 Once you do this, you will see impressive improvements in the Core Web Vitals of your website in a few days.

 NitroPack is worth mentioning since it has comprehensive performance optimization features and excellent ease of use.
 NitroPack offers World-class cloud-based performance optimization and is available as a WordPress plugin.

 The plugin hardly needs any configuration tweaks and comes with advanced caching, image optimization, script optimization, and a CDN.
 Once you have NitroPack running on your site, you will see an excellent boost in your site speed.

 If you are experiencing a GoDaddy slow speed issue, you must determine if the problem is caused due to a server overload.
-If that's the case, there's nothing you can do about it except contact the GoDaddy support team and ask them to resolve it.
+If that's the case, there's nothing you can do except contact the GoDaddy support team and ask them to resolve it.

 However, if your site is running slow even with no server issues, there is undoubtedly something wrong with your site's optimization.
 I understand it's not easy to find out where exactly the problem lies.
-However, you can try out the various methods discussed in this post to boost your site's speed.
+However, you can try the various methods discussed in this post to boost your site's speed.